 - Sustainable kitchen essentials – think things like water bottles, food jars, reusable sandwich wraps, rubbish free lunch boxes and snack pockets.
-My Green Lunch Box, 4MyEarth, and Cheeki all participate in fundraising activities with their products.
+My Green Lunch Box and 4MyEarth participate in fundraising activities with their products.

 - Seed growing kits – a great opportunity for children to learn about gardening and caring for the seedlings as well as the bonus of the end produce.
 An environmental and educational option!
 Living Fundraisers do this.

 - Cards – Everyone needs cards for birthdays, Easter, Christmas, weddings, births and all other occasions.
 Make Cent$ Fundraising provide a variety of handcrafted cards for all occasions that are available for fundraising activities.

 - Dryer balls – now these seem an odd one but they truly do save time, money and energy.
 Pop them in the dryer with your clothes and they will be drier much quicker.
 As anyone with children will attest to, the dryer runs pretty frequently in Winter.
 If the weather isn’t warm enough for a load to dry in a day, I can’t keep up with the volume of washing without the assistance of my dryer.
 Tumblemonkey felt dryer balls have been involved in many fundraisers.

 - Personalised labels, stationary, lunch boxes and more – always needed and necessary with children at kindergarten and school, Identity Direct participate in fundraising drives with their personalised products.